 Captain William Stanaforth is on a one-way solo mission to take the first steps in colonizing Mars.
 Like all pioneers throughout history, Stanaforth will face insurmountable odds and life and death decisions as he rockets bravely through space.

-Worsley and Greenstreet (the crew of the refuelling station) are both named after members of the crew of Ernest Shackleton's ill-fated Antarctic expedition of 1914-1917.
-They were the Captain and First Officer respectively - as they are in the film.
+Worsley (Charles Baker) and Greenstreet (Anders Danielsen Lie) (the crew of the refuelling station) are both named after members of the crew of Ernest Shackleton's ill-fated Antarctic expedition of 1914-1917.
+They were the Captain and First Officer respectively, as they are in this film.
 See more »

 Was this review helpful to you?

 | Report this